starburstdata/starburst-deploy/marketplace/googlecloud/README.md

 ## Deploying Starburst and Ranger

-21. Deploy Starburst & Hive
+21. Update the catalog values file

 >NOTE: A version of this file for use outside the Google Marketplace was created as part of the initial infrastructure setup.
 Recreate the catalog file to ensure that it works with the Google Marketplace deployment.
 Add your own custom connections to this file.